ytang913/React-To-Do/README.md

 toggle reminder false or true

 double click the task and it will change the state which is toggling.
 The green border will go away

+The form will call onAdd function

+and if nothing is there the